-I hope this letter finds you, your families, and your loved ones healthy and safe.
-As of April 6, 2020 we are entering our 4th marking period and I want to take a moment to review our remote learning expectations for students.
+I hope this letter finds your families and loved ones healthy and safe.
+We are truly in unprecedented times!
+We are now in our 3rd and final trimester and want to take a moment to review our remote learning expectations for students.
 Although our buildings are closed, learning continues.
-Our expectations are as follows:

-- Students are expected to check-in to their classes daily, or per the instructions from their teachers. - Our students will receive grades for the 4th marking period.
-Our teachers will use flexibility in assessing student performance.
-All student work will be graded. - The majority of work for each subject will be provided weekly by the teacher, with timeframes for completion. - In most cases, the work for each class will be a posted activity.
-Some teachers may choose to use a portion of their time in a live audio/screen sharing only environment. - Teachers are available via email or open office hours, if they have communicated them to you.
-Contact information for all teachers is on our website. - Attendance: Teachers will keep record of students participating in their classes. - Each subject's learning will likely look different.
+- Students are expected to check-in to their classes according to the schedule provided by their Advisors. - Our students will receive grades on a report card at the end of the school year.
+Our Advisors will use flexibility in assessing student performance. - The majority of work for each subject will be provided weekly by the Advisor, with timeframes for completion. - In most cases, the work for each class will be a posted activity.
+Some teachers may choose to use a portion of their time in a live audio/screen sharing only environment. - Advisors are available via email or open office hours.
+Contact information for all Advisors is on our website (www.ktufsd.org/bp) - Attendance: Advisors will keep record of students participating in their class. - Each subject's learning will likely look different.
 You should not expect each subject to be the same.
-Each home learning subject will be designed by the individual teacher. - Final course averages will be determined by calculating the average of all four marking period grades.
-Semester course averages will be determined by calculating the average of the two marking period grades.
-For the time being, final local exams will not be administered.
-Therefore, it is imperative that our students continue to work on their assignments. - The Code of Conduct remains in effect.
-We expect students to model proper digital citizenship when connecting with peers and teachers. - By now you probably know that Regents Exams are not going to be administered this June.
-This does not mean that our work ends.
-Local measures will mean much more, so please keep working.
-Please read the Regents Guidance document below for Regents examination scenarios, and if you have any specific questions regarding your personal scenario, please reach out to your counselor:
+Each home learning subject will be designed by the individual teacher. - The Code of Conduct remains in effect.
+We expect students to model proper digital citizenship when connecting with peers and teachers.